 Woodlice feed on mould growth, leaves and rotting wood, they are known to damage wallpaper which may be due to feeding on minute mould growth on the paper causing incidental damage.
 Woodlice may be found anywhere in your home but most commonly will be found on the ground floor having entered via poor seals around doors and windows or through air vents.
 Woodlice can however live in roof voids and in damp bathrooms and toilets.

+Woodlice are easily eliminated with woodlice sprays and dusts.
 When applying insecticidal powders and sprays, keep children and pets away from the area until surfaces are totally dry.

 Ensure that you eliminate damp areas in your home by either heating more effectively or stopping leaking taps or water dripping through poorly fitted worktops, baths and sinks.
 Seal as many gaps as you can find with a good sealant and ensure door draught excluders are not damaged.

-Outdoor Control Measures
+Outdoor Woodlouse Control Measures

 Preventing woodlice from entering the house is your target result.
 Remove vegetation from around the perimeter of the home.
 Woodlice thrive on vegetable and organic matter so removing any such matter from around the perimeter will help.
 Re-point walls if there are gaps in the pointing as woodlice are well known for living in old garden walls.
 If you are really serious, you may want to check your gutters as debris in gutters provides good food and harbourage for the woodlouse.